-1 The term "electronically stored information" is not intended to include traditional 2 "writings" (i.e., information stored solely on paper or another tangible, non-electronic, medium).
-3 Discovery of "writings" is the subject of existing rules of civil procedure.
-4 5 RULE 2.
+The term "electronically stored information" is not intended to include traditional "writings" (i.e., information stored solely on paper or another tangible, non-electronic, medium).
+Discovery of "writings" is the subject of existing rules of civil procedure.

+RULE 2.
 SUPPLEMENTAL RULES OF DISCOVERY.
-Unless displaced by 6 particular provisions of these rules, [insert reference to state rules of civil procedure] supplement 7 these rules.
-8 Reporter's Notes 9 These rules are not intended to apply to cases where discovery of electronically stored 10 information is not likely.
-Existing rules of civil procedure govern discovery in such cases.
-To 11 the extent not inconsistent with particular provisions of these rules, existing rules of civil procedure in the applicable state supplement discovery of electronically stored information.
-12 13 14 RULE 3.
-CONFERENCE, PLAN AND REPORT TO THE COURT.
-15 (a) Not later than [21] days after each responding party first appears in a civil 16 proceeding, all parties that have appeared in the proceeding shall confer concerning whether 17 discovery of electronically stored information is reasonably likely to be sought in the proceeding, 18 and if so the parties at the conference shall discuss: 19 (1) any issues relating to preservation of discoverable information; 20 (2) the form in which each type of the information will be produced; 21 (3) the period within which the information will be produced; 22 (4) the method for asserting or preserving claims of privilege or of protection of 23 the information as trial-preparation materials, including whether such claims may be asserted 24 after production; 25 (5) the method for asserting or preserving confidentiality and proprietary status of 26 information relating to a party or a person not a party to the proceeding;

-(6) whether allocation among the parties of the expense of production is appropriate; and, (7) any other issue relating to the discovery of electronically stored information. (b) If discovery of electronically stored information is reasonably likely to be sought in the proceeding, the parties shall: (1) develop a proposed plan relating to discovery of the information; and (2) not later than [14] days after the conference under subsection (a), submit to the court a written report that summarizes the plan and states the position of each party as to any issue about which they are unable to agree.
+Unless displaced by particular provisions of these rules, [insert reference to state rules of civil procedure] supplement these rules.

+These Rules relate to particular issues which arise in a civil proceeding when the discovery of electronically stored information is reasonably likely to be sought.
+In cases where the discovery of electronically stored information is not reasonably likely to be sought, existing state rules of civil procedure govern discovery.
+In cases where discovery of electronically stored information is reasonably likely to be sought, existing rules of civil procedure supplement these rules to the extent that existing rules are not inconsistent with these rules.

+RULE 3.
+CONFERENCE, PLAN, AND REPORT TO COURT.

+- (a) Unless the parties otherwise agree or the court otherwise orders, not later than [21] days after each responding party first appears in a civil proceeding, all parties that have appeared in the proceeding shall confer concerning whether discovery of electronically stored information is reasonably likely to be sought in the proceeding.
+If discovery of electronically stored information is reasonably likely to be sought, the parties at the conference shall discuss: - (1) any issues relating to preservation of the information; - (2) the form in which each type of the information will be produced; - (3) the period within which the information will be produced; - (4) the method for asserting or preserving claims of privilege or of protection of the information as trial-preparation materials, including whether such claims may be asserted after production; - (5) the method for asserting or preserving confidentiality and proprietary status of information relating to a party or a person not a party to the proceeding; - (6) whether allocation among the parties of the expense of production is appropriate; and - (7) any other issue relating to discovery of the information. - (b) If discovery of electronically stored information is reasonably likely to be sought in a civil proceeding, the parties shall: - (1) develop a proposed plan relating to discovery of the information; and - (2) not later than [14] days after the conference under subsection (a), submit to the court a written report that summarizes the plan and states the position of each party as to any issue about which they are unable to agree.